June 16, 2026 · Yavelle Recipes · 5 min read

 |---|---|---|

-| Farmed salmon | Wild-caught salmon | Wild salmon eats a natural marine diet rather than deuterium-rich grain feed |
+| Farmed salmon | Wild-caught salmon | Wild salmon eats a natural marine diet rather than grain-based feed |

-| Olive oil or seed oil | Grass-fed butter or ghee | A deuterium-depleted fat that browns the fish and builds a rich pan sauce |
+| Olive oil or seed oil | Grass-fed butter or ghee | A low-deuterium fat that browns the fish and builds a rich pan sauce |

-| Honey or sugar glaze | Lemon and garlic only | Brightness without the sugar and deuterium of a sweet glaze |
+| Honey or sugar glaze | Lemon and garlic only | Brightness without the sugar of a sweet glaze |

-| Potatoes or rice side | Asparagus (cooked in the pan) | A low-starch green vegetable that keeps the whole plate low in deuterium |
+| Potatoes or rice side | Asparagus (cooked in the pan) | Low in starch and low in carbohydrate |

 Ingredients